informatics-isi-edu/chaise/docs/user-docs/logging.md

 ## Change Log

+#### March 25, 2019

+###### Changed
+- Fixed the action of scalar column requests.
+- Changed the action for removing related entity rows from `delete/recordset/related` to `delete/record/related`.
+- Fixed the issue of reporting both load and update requests of record page as `record/main`.
+Now they are being logged with proper action.
+- `recordset/export` was used as action for export from both record and recordset.
+Now `export/record` and `export/recordset` are going to be reported.
+- Fixed a bug that would cause record load requests to be reported as update.

+###### Added
+- Added proper `dcctx` logging to viewer app.
+- New actions have been attached to schema (`"model/schema"`) and catalog (`"model/catalog"`) requests.
+- `catalog` has been added to all the requests.
+- `column` has been added to requests for getting a scalar facet data.
+-  If there are preselected facets, in entity mode we have to get the row-name corresponding to the selected value.
+Customized action (`recordset/facet/init`) has been added for this request.
+- Added proper action `recordset/facet/histogram` to the request for getting buckets of a range picker facet.

 #### March 8, 2019

+###### Changed
-- [Bug fix] We realized that the first request of adding pure and binary is not using the correct action.
+ - We realized that the first request of adding pure and binary is not using the correct action.
 It was using the `recordset/main/load`.
 We changed it to use the appropriate `pre-create/prefill/association` action with `referred` information.